Ko Por, Thailand: What to pack, what to wear, and when to go [2023]

 January

-If you visit Ko Por during January, you will probably find that it is consistently hot and dry with little rain.
-Temperatures tend to hover around the low 90s F (low 30s C) during the day, while at night they can dip into the 70s F (mid 20s C).
+Traveling to Ko Por in January, you will notice that it is constantly hot and dry with little rain.
+Daytime temperatures are in the low 90s F (low 30s C).

 What to wear/what to pack: